tgc-bot/FourAcesContracts/Membership.md

     Members of the Casino.

-  - **Owner** is an individual that holds the ultimate authority, and, given the availability as per contract, can make any decision unattested.
+  - **Owner** is an individual that holds the ultimate authority, and, given the availability as per contract, CAN make any decision unattested.

+## Actionable Verbs

+  - The terms “SHALL”, “SHALL NOT”, “MUST” or “MUST NOT” indicate requirements to be followed strictly in order to conform to the Contract and from which no deviation is permitted.

+  - The terms “SHOULD” and “SHOULD NOT” indicate that among several possibilities one is recommended as particularly suitable, without mentioning or excluding others, or that a certain course of action is preferred but not necessarily required, or that (in the negative form) a certain possibility or course of action is discouraged but not prohibited.

+  - The terms “MAY” and “NEED NOT” indicate a course of action permissible within the limits of the Contract

+  - The terms “CAN” and “CANNOT” indicate a possibility and capability, whether material, physical or causal or, in the negative, the absence of that possibility or capability.

-### Other Departments
+### Departments / Divisions

   - **Ministry of Admissions**

-      - **M.O.A.** staff members may be any Member of the Casino; their objective is to ensure that the M.O.A. makes valid and just decisions.
+      - **M.O.A.** staff members MUST be Members of the Casino, and are appointed by the Division Head; their objective is to ensure that the M.O.A. makes valid and just decisions.
 They report any contractual oversights or infringements to the M.O.A.
 Inspector and advise that Inspector and Management on new Memberships.

       - **M.O.A.
 Inspector** supervises the M.O.A. and officially hands
         citations and awards, with advice from M.O.A. staff.
+The M.O.A.
+        Inspector will receive requests for citations from any Investigation that is opened, in such a case, the MOA Inspector SHOULD make a fair and valid decision given probable cause that an incident violated the terms.

   - **Ministry of Loans**

-      - **M.O.L.** staff members may be any Member of the Casino.
-They are to: recommend the best loan to Members that are looking to get one; advertise loans to Members, within reason; and to give recommendations to Management on who should be given a loan, given a personal assessment of that person’s finance.
+      - **M.O.L.** staff members MAY be any Member of the Casino.
+They
+        MAY: recommend the best loan to Members that are looking to get one; advertise loans to Members, within reason; and give recommendations to Management on who SHOULD be given a loan, given a personal assessment of that person’s finance.

+      - **M.O.L.** **Division Head** supervises the M.O.L. and presents
+        any possible loans to Management for approval.

+  - **Ministry of Games**

+      - **M.O.G.** staff members assist in the day-to-day running of games; the proper auditing of chips within the Casino; and the recording of games missed by members.
+The M.O.G.
+MUST work closely with the M.O.A. due to the nature of possible punishment against Members.

+      - **M.O.G.
+Division Head** supervises all actions of the M.O.G. and has the authority to directly issue citations related to the M.O.G.’s authority.

+Each of these divisions has a Division Head (or MOA Inspector), this Division Head is responsible for the entirety of the Department/Division.
+This Division Head has the ultimate authority of that Division.
+Each Division Head is employed to the pleasure of the Owner and MUST take into consideration the Owner’s advice in a situation within the Divisions purview.
+Additionally, these Division Heads MAY appoint other Members to positions within their Division and delegate tasks and duties to those Members; any such Member MUST NOT abuse such positions.

+The Division Heads MAY be compelled to act by the Casino Owner, assuming that the following conditions apply:

+  - Condition one, or

+  - Condition two, or

+  - Condition three, and condition four; or

+  - Etc..

+Additionally, henceforth, a Council is established that consists of each Division Head and each member of Management.
+This Council will have the authority to make decisions that span numerous departments’ authorities.

 ## Terms of Play

-1. Only people that have: read thoroughly, agree to and have signed the contract may partake in activities.
-All players must remain respectful, lawful and orderly.
+1. Only people that have: read thoroughly, agree to and have signed the contract are able to partake in activities.
+All players MUST remain respectful, lawful and orderly.

 2. On signing this contract, the signee acknowledges and will follow: